-I am a visiting lecturer in the philosophy department at Washington University in St. Louis.
+I am a visiting postdoctoral fellow in the philosophy department at Universität Leipzig.

 I received my PhD in April 2015 from the University of Pittsburgh.

 My research is primarily on Kant and the History of Analytic Philosophy.
-I have secondary interests in Philosophical Logic, Ancient Philosophy, 19th Century German Philosophy, and Philosophy of Mind.
+I have secondary interests in Philosophical Logic, Ancient Philosophy, 19th Century German Philosophy, Philosophy of Mind, and Environmental Ethics.

 My two main research projects are: